Open edX vs. Moodle: A Comparison

 Open edX Success Stories

 Sometimes the differences between two products are made clear by who is using the products.
-Prestigious institutions like MIT, Harvard, and Stanford, as well as large innovative companies like Google and IBM are all using Open EdX.
+Prestigious institutions like MIT, Harvard, and Stanford, as well as large innovative companies like Google, Amazon Web Services, and IBM are all using Open EdX.
 Moodle’s users include State University of New York, the London School of Economics, and companies such as Shell.

 While both Open edX and Moodle have a large customer base, in recent years some customers have chosen to move from Moodle to Open edX.
 For example, CognitiveClass.ai (formerly known as Big Data University) has switched from Moodle to Open edX.